SHAREHOLDER ALERT: WeissLaw LLP Reminds ROCH, TOTA, and DMYD Shareholders About Its Ongoing Investigations

 Roth CH Acquisition I Co.
 (NASDAQ: ROCH)

 WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Roth CH Acquisition I Co.
-(NASDAQ: ROCH) in connection with the Company's proposed merger with PureCycle Technologies LLC ("PureCycle"), a privately-held plastics recycling company.
-Under the terms of the merger agreement, ROCH will acquire PureCycle through a reverse merger that will result in PureCycle becoming a public company traded on the Nasdaq Capital Market under the new ticker symbol "PCT."
-The transaction has an implied enterprise value of approximately $826 million.
-If you own ROCH shares and wish to discuss this investigation or your rights, please call us at one of the numbers listed above or visit our website:https://weisslawllp.com/news/roch/
+(NASDAQ: ROCH) in connection with the company's proposed merger with privately-held PureCycle Technologies LLC ("PureCycle").
+Under the terms of the agreement, ROCH will acquire PureCycle through a reverse merger that will result in PureCycle becoming a public company traded on the NASDAQ Capital Market.
+If you own ROCH shares and wish to discuss this investigation or your rights, please call us at one of the numbers listed above or visit our website: https://weisslawllp.com/news/roch/

 Tottenham Acquisition I Limited (NASDAQ: TOTA)

 WeissLaw LLP is investigating possible breaches of fiduciary duty and other violations of law by the board of directors of Tottenham Acquisition I Limited (NASDAQ: TOTA) in connection with the company's proposed merger with privately-held clinical-stage biopharmaceutical company, Clene Nanomedicine, Inc. ("Clene").
-Under the terms of the merger agreement, TOTA will acquire Clene through a reverse merger that will result in Clene becoming a public company listed on the Nasdaq Capital Market.
-The proposed transaction values Clene at $542.5 million.
+Under the terms of the agreement, TOTA will acquire Clene through a reverse merger that will result in Clene becoming a public company.
 If you own TOTA shares and wish to discuss this investigation or your rights, please call us at one of the numbers listed above or visit our website: http://www.weisslawllp.com/tottenham-acquisition-i-limited/

 dMY Technology Group, Inc. II (NYSE: DMYD)